adhi-97/Search-Engine/README.md

-# SEARCH ENGINE : Document Retrieval with respect to Query
+# Search Engine : Doc Retrieval with respect to Query